This site provides helpful areas of advice,

 See the full section on Your workers.

 You must provide a safe and healthy environment for all your employees and take their welfare needs into account.
+However, this doesn't have to be complicated or time-consuming.
 This applies to a very wide range of workplaces, not only factories, shops and offices but also, for example, schools, hospitals, hotels and places of entertainment.

 See the full section on Your workplace